-Even playing the Monarchy Series Majesty through a tiny amp will still deteriorate a room.
-The tones are so clear; no hum at all to the guitar, and the build-in gain boost just destroys everything.
+Even playing the Monarchy Series Majesty through a tiny amp will still melt a room.
+The tones are so clear; no hum at all to the guitar, and the built-in gain boost just destroys everything.
 John Petrucci has put all of his experiences as a guitar player and performer for the last 35 years into the making of this instrument.
 The technology and design involved in the Majesty shines through from the mind of a true player.
 I enjoyed going through and discovering all that the Majesty has to offer.

 AT A GLANCE